All Episodes

 I have told people repeatedly, when you see somebody standing in line at grocery stores, somebody you don't know, tell them to vote.

-Tell them who to vote for, tell them why.
+Tell them who to vote for.

 I just happen to believe that optimism is a much better way to inspire and motivate people than fatalism is.